Hercules in the Haunted World

 Hercules in the Haunted World (Italian: Ercole al centro della terra, lit.
 "Hercules at the Center of the Earth") is a 1961 Italian sword-and-sandal film directed by Mario Bava.
 British bodybuilder Reg Park plays Hercules while British actor Christopher Lee appears as Hercules' nemesis Lico.
 Shooting at Cinecittà, director Mario Bava used some of the same sets from the earlier Hercules and the Conquest of Atlantis which also stars Park.

 Plot

 Upon his return to Italy from his many adventures, the great warrior Hercules learns that his lover, Princess Deianira, has lost her senses.
 According to the oracle Medea (Gaia Germani), Daianara's only hope is the Stone of Forgetfulness which lies deep in the realm of Hades.
-Hercules, with two companions, Theseus and Telemachus, embarks on a dangerous quest for the stone, while he is unaware that Deianira‘s guardian, King Lico, is the one responsible for her condition and plots to have the girl for himself as his bride upon her revival.
-Lico is in fact in league with the dark forces of the underworld, and it is up to Hercules to stop him.
+Hercules, with two companions, Theseus and Telemachus, embarks on a dangerous quest for the stone, while he is unaware that Deianira's guardian, King Lico, is the one responsible for her condition and plots to murder the girl to make himself immortal.
+Although promising to be her guardian, Lico is in fact in league with the dark forces of the Greek underworld, and it is up to Hercules to stop him.

 The climax has Hercules smashing Lico with a giant boulder and throwing similarly large rocks at an army of zombies.